EveSeward/Tutorial-for-Spatial-Autocorrelation-Analysis-in-R/README.md

 Spatial autocorrelation is a spatial analysis technique that allows us to determine whether an observation is positively correlated (nearby observations have similar values) or negatively correlated (near things have dissimilar values).
 This gives us an idea of the spatial distribution of the dataset indicating whether observations are distributed randomly, clustered, or dispersed.
 Global Moran's I is measures spatial association based on location and value simultaneously, giving us a generalized inferential statistic (ESRI, 2024).
 Local Moran's I or LISA, compares all values and locations within the context of all neighbouring values, providing a comprehensive statistic describing 'hotspots' and significant outliers (ESRI, 2024).
 In each of these tests we will examine how similar or dissimilar observations at a location (i) are from observations at neighbouring locations (j).
 Spatial Autocorrelation is preferred over other measures of spatial association as it accounts for Toblers Law, which states that observations are not independent and will be influenced by observations at nearby locations (Miller H.J., 2004).

 ### Data
-The data for this analysis was obtained from the Statistics Canada Open Government Portal (2016), consisting of a shapefile containing the census boundaries of multiple Canadian cities in a multi-polygon format, and a CSV file with census data.
+The data used in this analysis is from 2016 and was obtained from the Statistics Canada Open Government Portal, consisting of a shapefile containing the census boundaries of multiple Canadian cities in a multi-polygon format, and a CSV file with census data.
 Census data is widely used in spatial analysis as it provides us with a large amount of data about population demographics, socioeconomics, and other key population factors for the regions where it is collected.
 In this tutorial we compare medain total income with percent French knowledge speakers to explore the relationships between French culture and socioeconomic status in our study area.
 These relationships are important from a census context as they influence access to resources, public policy, policing, and locations of high density immigrant populations (Statistics Canada, 2014).

 ### Packages & Libraries